National Trust: Art collection

-Since its founding in 1895, the National Trust has gradually expanded its collection of art, mostly through whole property acquisitions.
+Since its founding in 1895, the National Trust has gradually expanded its collection of art.
+Beatrix Potter bequeathed some of her book illustrations to the Trust, but the expansion has mostly been through whole property acquisitions.
+Artists represented in the Trust's collections include Rembrandt (whose Self-portrait wearing a white feathered bonnet which is now displayed at Buckland Abbey was recently re-attributed to the artist), Hieronymous Bosch, El Greco, Peter Paul Rubens, Angelica Kauffmann, and Stanley Spencer.

 From 1956 until the post was removed in 2021, there was a curator of pictures and sculpture.
 The first was St John (Bobby) Gore, who was appointed "Adviser on Paintings" in 1956.
 He published catalogues of the pictures at Upton House, Polesden Lacey, Buscot Park, Saltram House, and Ascott House.
 His successor in 1986 was Alastair Laing, who cared for the works of art at 120 properties and created the exhibition In Trust for the Nation, held at the National Gallery in 1995–96.
 From 2009 until 2021, the curator was David Taylor, who approved photographs of the Trust's 12,567 oil paintings to be included in the Public Catalogue Foundation's searchable online archive of oil paintings, available since 2012.
-Artists represented in the Trust's collections include Rembrandt (whose Self-portrait wearing a white feathered bonnet which is now displayed at Buckland Abbey was recently re-attributed to the artist), Hieronymous Bosch, El Greco, Peter Paul Rubens, Angelica Kauffmann, and Stanley Spencer.

-From the 1980s to 2001 the Trust commissioned artists to create works depicting National Trust places with their "Foundation for Art", and in 2009 launched its contemporary art programme entitled "Trust New Art" in a joint venture with Arts Council England and Arts Council of Wales.
+The Trust commissioned artists to create works depicting National Trust places with their "Foundation for Art" programme, which ran from the 1980s to 2001.
+A contemporary art programme entitled "Trust New Art", a joint venture with Arts Council England and Arts Council of Wales, was launched in 2009.
 As part of this programme, the Trust has worked with over 200 artists to create new artworks inspired by their places including: Jeremy Deller, Anya Gallaccio, Antony Gormley, Sir Richard Long, Serena Korda, Marcus Coates and Katie Paterson.